 But in the 81 years and one month since the Bears and Spartans moved inside, only one other game has been changed due to snow with no extra stadium issues involved, like when the Metrodome collapsed a few years ago.
 And that Vikings-Eagles game in 2010 was a regular-season game, not the league's most important day of the year with a massive television audience and advertising money that could match the GNP of a small country lined up.

-Could the Super Bowl, scheduled for Feb.
-2 at MetLife Stadium in New Jersey, get moved to another day because of weather?
+Could the Super Bowl, scheduled for next Sunday at MetLife Stadium in New Jersey, get moved to another day because of weather?
 Sure.
 Also, you might get hit by lightning tomorrow.
 Your Powerball numbers might come up.
 Anything is possible.

 The NFL presumably has contingency plans for all Super Bowls.
-But it doesn't speak often about those plans if, say, an earthquake hits California when San Diego hosts a Super Bowl, at least not as much as it's entertaining the possibility of moving this game because of winter conditions.
+But they don't speak often about those plans if, say, an earthquake hits California when San Diego hosts a Super Bowl, at least not as much as they're entertaining the possibility of moving this game because of winter conditions.
 Again, that has happened in the NFL all of once in more than 81 years.

 But the NFL, by speaking often about the possibility, has created an odd panic about the situation.